-There have been a number of Google updates through 2018 focused on ‘quality’.
-In this article we look closer at what these quality signals could be and how a better understanding of this can yield positive gains in SEO visibility.
+There have been a number of Google updates through 2018-2019 focused on ‘quality’.
+In this article we’ll look closer at what these quality signals could be and how a clearer understanding of this can yield positive gains in SEO visibility.

 We’ve been left with pretty unhelpful, non-actionable statements such as:

 There’s no “fix” for pages that may perform less well other than to remain focused on building great content.
 Over time, it may be that your content may rise relative to other pages.— Google SearchLiaison (@searchliaison) March 12, 2018